Frank-Colorado/code-quiz-game/README.md

 https://codepen.io/hsucherng/pen/MzrxMM : This post on codepen was used as a reference to create the retrictions on the user name input field for the quiz game.

+Links to other sources referenced can be found commented throughout the script.js file

 ## License

 Please refer to the LICENSE in the repo.